avillafiorita/slideshow-reveal.js/README.markdown

     $ cd ~/.slideshow/templates
     $ git clone https://github.com/avillafiorita/slideshow-reveal.js.git

+**Important!**  Reveal.js - Slide Show (this template) keeps [Reveal.js](https://github.com/hakimel/reveal.js) source files as a [git submodule](http://git-scm.com/book/en/v2/Git-Tools-Submodules).
+So you need to fetch it, otherwise you will get an error when building the presentation.

+    $ cd ~/.slideshow/templates/slideshow-reveal.js
+    $ git submodule init && git submodule update

 To check if the new template got installed, use the `list` command:

     $ slideshow list